 Classics@: An Introduction

-Classics@, edited by Casey Dué and Mary Ebbott, under the general editorship of Gregory Nagy, is designed to bring contemporary classical scholarship to a wide audience on the World Wide Web.
+Classics@ (ISSN: 2327-2996) is designed to bring contemporary classical scholarship to a wide audience online.
 Each issue will be dedicated to its own topic, often with guest editors, for an in-depth exploration of important current problems in the field of Classics.
 We hope that Classics@ will appeal not only to professional classicists, but also to the intellectually curious who are willing to enter the conversation in our discipline.
 We hope that they find that classical scholarship engages issues of great significance to a wide range of cultural and scholarly concerns and does so in a rigorous and challenging way.

 Each issue of Classics@ is meant to be not static but dynamic, continuing to evolve with interaction from its readers as participants.
 New issues will appear when the editors think there is good material to offer.
 Often it will emphasize work done in and through the Center for Hellenic Studies, but it will also call attention to fresh and interesting work presented elsewhere on the web.
 It stresses the importance of research-in-progress, encouraging collegial debate (while discouraging polemics for the sake of polemics) as well as the timely sharing of important new information.